The AKC Canine Health Foundation (CHF) is pleased to offer you educational podcasts and videos about canine health.

 All Recently Released Multimedia

-Presentation by Kathryn M. Meurs, DVM, PhD of North Carolina State University College of Veterinary Medicine at the 2013 National Parent Club Canine Health Conference hosted by the AKC Canine Health Foundation and sponsored by Purina.
+Presentation by Kathryn M. Meurs, DVM, PhD, Professor and the Associate Dean of Research and Graduate Studies at North Carolina State University College of Veterinary Medicine at the 2011 National Parent Club Canine Health Conference hosted by the AKC Canine Health Foundation.

 Help Future Generations of Dogs